multidis/rough_volatility/README.md

 - The Matlab code was developed in version 2019a, the R code in version 3.4.3 and the Python code in version 3.7.1.
 There is no guarantee that the code will work in older versions.
 - Only the Matlab version of the neural network implementations have been optimised for speed.
 Thus this is the recommended version (although they are all fast).

+## Using this work for other projects
+If you decide to use this code in your research please cite this repository https://github.com/sigurdroemer/rough_volatility and the paper https://ssrn.com/abstract=3678235.

 ## Main references
 1. Rømer, S.E., Historical analysis of rough volatility models to the SPX market, Working paper, available at https://ssrn.com/abstract=3678235, 2020.
 2. Heston, S.L., A Closed-Form Solution for Options with Stochastic Volatility with Applications to Bond and Currency Options.
 Rev. Financ.
 Stud., 1993, 6(2), 327-343.